Chat with us, powered by LiveChat

 • The profit split method.

-Chinese regulations do not prescribe a hierarchy for the selection of an appropriate transfer pricing method and other methods can also be applied if they are justifiable and appropriate.
+Chinese regulations do not prescribe a hierarchy for selecting an appropriate transfer pricing method, and other methods can also be applied if they are justifiable and appropriate.

-Transfer pricing issues are closely connected to an entity and the rules concerning the diversion of profits tax.
-Therefore, it is important for any business that has a China operation, to consider the above-mentioned aspects and how it may affect them.
+Transfer pricing issues are closely connected to an entity and the rules concerning diversifying profits.
+Therefore, it is essential for any business that has a Chinese operation to consider the aspects mentioned above and how they may affect them.

 How MSA China Can Help

-As your partner in China, we provide assistance with transfer pricing advisory which includes facilitation of the selected transfer pricing method, preparation and submission of master and local files and more.
-Get in touch with us right away and our consultants can help with all your transfer pricing needs.
+As your partner in China, we provide assistance with transfer pricing advisory, which includes facilitating the selected transfer pricing method, preparing and submitting master and local files, and more.
+Get in touch with us right away, and our consultants can help with all your transfer pricing needs.